 - Look for Local Astronomy Clubs: There are amateur astronomers everywhere.
 Make sure you ask them for suggestions.
 Most of them enjoy sharing their love for astronomy and would be happy to point you in the right direction.

-- Dark Sky Finder (iOS) and Light Pollution Map (Android): Both apps help you locate nearby dark skies to take a telescope, watch Meteor Showers, or simply relax under the stars.
+- Light Pollution Map (also available on iOS and Android) helps you locate nearby dark skies to take a telescope, watch Meteor Showers, or simply relax under the stars.
 See light pollution maps of the entire world, along with dots that indicate good observing locations.

 Do you wonder how does an unspoiled night sky look like?